sc-nun216/5m-data-2.7-data-orchestration-testing/lesson.md

 Here, we use `ROUND` to round the values to 1 decimal place and compare them.

-Run the tests using `dbt test`.
+Run the tests using `dbt test` (recall you will first need to run `dbt run` to create the tables).
 Observe which tests pass and which fail.

 > 1. Run a SQL query to check which rows failed.
 > 2. Run a SQL query to get the min and max values of `pack` and `bottle_volume_ml` in `liquor_sales_star.dim_item`.